aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-6-release-notes/_index.md

 In addition to limitations described in ["2.1.4 Ink Content Part"](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-odrawxml/096dacae-0d2c-4861-bc4d-c8e4c6405ad3) of OOXML specification, the first version of InkML cold rendering has the following limitations:

 InkML Structural Element:

-- *channel*  - The *name* attribute can be any string, but strings other than the following strings are ignored: X, Y, F.
-The units attribute can be any string, but any value other than the following value is ignored: dev, in, cm

-InkML Structural Element:
 - *channel*
 	The *name* attribute can be any string, but strings other than the following strings are ignored: X, Y, F.
 	The *units* attribute can be any string, but any value other than the following value is ignored: dev, in, cm